Drive to the Namib Desert

 After a hearty breakfast you can start to explore the area.
 The Skeleton Coast gets its name from the shipwrecks, barren landscape and in days gone by, whale skeletons left on the beach.
 There is such a lot to do here, Swakopmund is not known as the adventure capital of Namibia for nothing.
 You could opt for a dolphin cruise, quad biking in the dunes, or dune boarding is always good fun.
 You could take a scenic flight and see how vast this area is from the sky.
 You could try ocean fishing or even sea kayaking - there are plenty of choices, there is sure to be something for everyone.
 This evening you can explore the town and dine in one of the many excellent restaurants.
 If you enjoy fish dishes then this is the place to be.

-After a hearty breakfast, it's time to set off for your next destination, with plenty to see along the way.
-You will head north along the Skeleton Coast, via Henties Bay to visit the Cape Cross seal colony, a sight to behold.
-Along the way, stop at the Lichen Fields as well as the shipwreck between the colourful small town of Vlotskasbaken and Henties Bay.
+After breakfast, it's time to set off for your next destination, with plenty to see along the way.
+You can head north along the Skeleton Coast, via Henties Bay to visit the Cape Cross seal colony, a sight to behold.
+Along the way, stop at the Lichen Fields and perhaps the colourful small towns of Vlotskasbaken and Henties Bay.
 After spending some time watching the seals, backtrack to Henties Bay and head inland through wide open plains to Uis, then north to the Twyfelfontein area where you will find Camp Kipwe.
 Depending on stops it should take you a little over 4 hours to reach here.

 Either this afternoon (if there is time) or tomorrow morning pay a visit to Namibia's Open Air Museum, the Twyfelfontein Rock Engravings as well as the fascinating rock formations known as the Organ Pipes and Burnt Mountain, which takes its name from the orange glow it has as the setting sun hits its surface.
 It's also worth taking a drive west to the Huab River to look for desert-adapted elephants as well as other game such as oryx, springbok, ostrich and lots more.
 You could opt to do this as a guided trip (added extra).
 This evening you can relax, wash off the dust from the drive and enjoy the Namibian hospitality.